flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 ## Product, Process, Principles

 So where do we even begin?
-Any productive craft invloves these three layers:
+Any productive craft involves these layers:
 <img style="margin-left:auto;margin-right:auto;display:block;max-width:423px"
 src="/blog-images/software-development/architecture/three-Ps.png"
 title="{{ page.title }}"
 alt="{{ page.title }}. {{ page.keywords }}">

-What could these layers mean in (software) architecture?
+What do they mean in (software) architecture?

 1. The **product** is the ultimate outcome and purpose.
 The product of software architecture is the high-level (global) code structure that people commonly call "the architecture".